juanescode/juanescode/README.md

 - 🌱 I’m currently learning TypeScript.

-- 👯 I’m looking to collaborate on Proyectos.
+- 👯 I’m looking to collaborate on projects.

 - 💬 Ask me about Sql, JavaScript, Sql, Postgres, mongoDB, NodeJS, TypeScript and much more.